Surjendu2023/Zomato_Analysis_SQL-Pyspark/README.md

 - Geographical Analysis: Examine the distribution of restaurants across different locations and their characteristics.
 ## Tools and Technologies Used:
 1. SQL
+2. Pyspark
+3. DataBricks
-2. Problem Solving
+5. Problem Solving
-3. Business Analysis
+6. Business Analysis
 ## Business Impact
 The insights derived from the Zomato analysis can significantly influence business strategies and decision-making processes for restaurant owners, food industry analysts, and marketing professionals.
 Below are some key areas where the analysis can have a profound impact:
 1. Enhanced Customer Understanding